 - (b) Repealed by Session Laws 1989, c.
 111, s.
 1. - (b1) Eligibility.
-A corporation is eligible for the tax credit allowed by this section only if it obtained a credit under this section for taxable year 1988 or the Department of Commerce determines that it engages in the manufacturing of goods, or that it engages in an industrial activity such as the processing of foods, raw materials, chemicals and process agents, goods in process, or finished products. - (c) County Designation.
+A corporation is eligible for the tax credit allowed by this section only if it obtained a credit under this section for taxable year 1988 or the Department of Commerce determines that it engages in the manufacturing of goods, or that it engages goods or in an industrial activity such as the processing of foods, raw materials, chemicals and process agents, goods in process, or finished products.
+A corporation is eligible for a credit for a position created in a county with one of the 50 lowest distress factors only if the position will pay an average weekly wage that is at or above the median weekly wage paid in that county.
+For the purpose of this section, the median wage in a county is the median average wage for all insured industries in the county as computed by the Employment Security Commission for the most recent period for which data are available. - (c) County Designation.
+Distress Factors.
 A severely distressed county is a county designated as severely distressed by the Secretary of Commerce.
 Each year, on or before December 31, the Secretary of Commerce shall designate which counties are considered severely distressed, and shall provide that information to the Secretary of Revenue.
 A county is considered severely distressed if its distress factor is one of the fifty highest in the State.
-The Secretary shall assign to each county in the State a distress factor that is the sum of the following: - (1) The county's rank in a ranking of counties by rate of unemployment from lowest to highest. - (2) The county's rank in a ranking of counties by per capita income from highest to lowest. - (3) The county's rank in a ranking of counties by percentage growth in population from lowest to highest.
+The Each year, on or before December 31, the Secretary of Commerce shall assign to each county in the State a distress factor that is the sum of the following:

+- (1) The county's rank in a ranking of counties by rate of unemployment from lowest to highest. - (2) The county's rank in a ranking of counties by per capita income from highest to lowest. - (3) The county's rank in a ranking of counties by percentage growth in population from lowest to highest. highest to lowest.